Clear Impact logo

 Partners

 Each of the partners below may have a role to play in improving the availability of affordable housing in the state of Vermont.
+Follow the links below to learn more about the work being done to support affordable housing in Vermont.

 What Works

-Expanding policies and programs that make housing more affordable reduces the proportion of Vermonters that are cost burdened by spending more than 30% of their income on housing.
+Expanding policies and programs that make housing more affordable reduces the proportion of Vermonters that are cost burdened.
+Taking advantage of funds provided by the federal government allows programs in Vermont to create, enhance, and sustain efforts to support more affordable housing.
+And collaboration between public and private partners is essential.

 Notes on Methodology

-This data is taken from the U.S. Census American Community Survey 1-year estimates, Table B25106.
+This data is taken from the U.S. Census American Community Survey 1-year estimates, Table DP-04.
 This measure was not calculated as usual for 2020 due to interruptions in normal processes as a result of the COVID-19 pandemic.

 Clear Impact Suite is an easy-to-use, web-based software platform that helps your staff collaborate with external stakeholders and community partners by utilizing the combination of data collection, performance reporting, and program planning.